No Motobike Manufactor have had involvement in this product.

 the use of this application.

 will be given on the use of maps.
-Except the brief descriptions available on the site,

 no additional information will be provided on the maps, for any additional questions, please ask in the appropriate forums.